Will Your Records Management Policies, Procedures, Guidelines, Schedules, And Systems Protect Your Utility?

 - guidelines to help employees identify emails that are official records and how to retain and delete emails after they have met their retention and purpose served?

-- Does your Utility have a master Records Retention Schedules (RRS) that identifies the
+- Does your Utility have an up to date master Records Retention Schedules (RRS) that identifies the applicable Utility records series from State and Federal Retention Schedules, including:

-applicable Utility records series from the State Retention Schedule (CORE) and Utility Services Records Retention Schedules, including:- inventory of records by department, of records and documents that they create, receive, store, use, and maintain to perform work, and
+- inventory of records by department, of records and documents that they create, receive, store, use, and maintain to perform work, and

 - Master RRS identifying retention requirements by records series (document types), including description, and DANS, disposition authorization numbers?